opensearch-project/documentation-website/_security-analytics/usage/rules.md

 ## Creating rules

-There are a number of ways to create rules on the Rules page.
+There are several ways to create rules on the Rules page.
 The first is to manually fill in the necessary fields that complete the rule, using either the Visual Editor or YAML Editor.
 To do this, select the **Create new rule** button in the uppper-right corner of the Rules window.
 The Create a rule window opens.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/create-a-rule.png" alt="The Create a rule window, which includes the Visual Editor and YAML editor." width="500">

 If you choose to create the rule manually, you can refer to Sigma's [Rule Creation Guide](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide) to help understand details for each field.
 * By default, the Visual Editor is displayed.
 Enter the appropriate content in each field and select **Create** in the lower-right corner of the window to save the rule.
 * The Create a rule window also provides the YAML Editor so that you can create the rule directly in a YAML file format.
 Select **YAML Editor** and then enter information for the pre-populated field types.

-The alternatives to manually creating a rule, however, make the process easier and faster.
+The alternatives to manually creating a rule, however, simplify and speed up the process.
 They involve either importing a rule in a YAML file or duplicating an existing rule and customizing it.
 See the next two sections for detailed steps.

 ## Importing rules